-Community TV funding is built into our current system—but we need oversight to ensure companies hand over what they’re withholding
+Community TV funding is supposed to be part of the current system—but we need oversight to ensure companies hand over the millions they’re withholding

 In the early days of cable, providers were mandated to provide at least one channel for community content, a studio to create this content, and 10% of their revenues (later whittled down to 5% before it was not required at all) to support community TV production.
 These served as spaces for training in media production, and helped many media professionals in Canada get their foot in the door of this competitive industry.